makyo/writing/work/claw17/disappearance.md

 The bus driver had greeted me with the tired acknowledgement of a fox who had seen much worse than a sloppily dressed lady with newly branded cheeks.

-The bus trip is just as uncomfortable as I had imagined.
-I'd never been on such a trip, of course, but I'd never been on a long-distance bus trip, either.
-Jarred and I had not been wealthy, and this wasn't helped by me pretending to make fifteen hundred less than I actually did.
+The bus is just as uncomfortable as I had imagined.
+I'd never been on a long-distance bus trip.
+Jarred and I had never been wealthy, and this wasn't helped by me pretending to make fifteen hundred less than I actually did.
 Still, we'd both had cars for as long as we had lived together.

 The seat is cramped.
-About what I'd expected, to be honest, but I think I wasn't prepared for this as much as I thought.
-No one sat next to me, but I still felt hemmed in on every side.
-I told myself to just enjoy myself, enjoy this new life.
+About what I'd expected, to be honest, but I wasn't prepared for this quite as much as I thought.
+No one sits next to me, and I still felt hemmed in on every side.
+I tell myself to just enjoy myself, enjoy this new life.
 A non-life.
 A life without history.

 Hard to do when you bumping down the road at sixty five and no faster.